-Anyone who has ever worked in an ED on a Friday night knows that facial injuries are a common presentation.
+Anyone who has ever worked in an emergency department (ED) on a Friday night knows that facial injuries are a common presentation.
 In the 15-50 age group, the most common cause of facial fracture is interpersonal violence, at all other ages it is falls .
-Not surprisingly, males outnumber females for facial fractures by a ratio of 2 to 1 2.
+Not surprisingly, males outnumber females for facial fractures by a ratio of 2:1 .
 Of all facial fractures, nasal fracture is by far the most common seen in the ED .

-Although EM physicians encounter large numbers of patients with facial injuries, interpretation of facial x rays, particularly injuries involving the zygoma, are a common source of diagnostic error in the ED .
-Facial x rays were the most commonly misinterpreted radiographs in one study of EM residents in the USA, leading to the most clinically significant errors from all x ray misinterpretation .
+Although emergency medicine (EM) physicians encounter large numbers of patients with facial injuries, interpretation of facial x-rays, particularly injuries involving the zygoma, are a common source of diagnostic error in the ED .
 While computed tomography is used frequently in trauma, plain x-rays remain relevant in the initial evaluation of potential isolated facial fractures.

 Although facial injuries are one of the most common problems seen in the ED, interpretation of facial x rays remains a frequent cause of diagnostic error.

 Injuries to the zygoma and the surrounding facial bones are confusingly referred to by a number of different terms including:

 All these terms refer to injuries of the zygoma with, in most cases, involvement of the maxilla or temporal bone.
 The sutures connecting the zygoma to adjacent bones may also be disrupted.
 Whilst it is important to delineate the individual components of a facial injury, in most instances this can only be done accurately by CT scan at a later stage.

 How can we avoid confusion when describing these injuries in the ED?

 For clinical clarity in the ED, it is suggested that the majority of injuries involving the zygoma and surrounding bones are either referred to as: